andyatkinson/andyatkinson.github.io/_posts/2026-04-20-postgresql-scaling-aws-christmas-day-traffic-surge.md

 With those disclosures out of the way, let’s get into the technical details.

-## Where does the surge in traffic come from?
+## What causes the sharp increase in traffic?
 On Christmas Day, tens of thousands of customers set up new frames.
 It's critical they have a good experience, which means the platform needs to be scalable and reliable.

 The rate of new frames being set up with new photos being added is predictable given the gifting behavior, but does increase pressure on all systems as traffic increases by 3x or more from normal levels.